New England Meteoritical Services Testing FAQ

 #17.
 "I have a large collection of over two hundred meteorites that I found in my yard.
 Can I send 30 at a time for certification?"

-You can send as many samples as you like but we recommend testing a sample group of 4 or 6 first to take a look at what you have before spending money testing large groups.
+You can send as many samples as you like, but we recommend testing a sample group of 4 or 6 first to assess your situation before spending money testing large groups.

-All iron meteorites are the formative end product of asteroid or large-body differentiation and have from 5 to 30% Ni (nickel) in a Fe/Ni alloy resulting in the formation of the meteoritic minerals taenite, kamacite, schreibersite, and others.
+All iron meteorites are the formative end product of asteroid or large-body differentiation and have from 5 to 30% Ni (Nickel) in a Fe/Ni alloy, resulting in the formation of the meteoritic minerals taenite, kamacite, schreibersite, and others.

 #19.
-Certainly not an FAQ but an interesting one, "I have a rock that tested positive for platinum, Iron, and Plutonium.
-I'm certain that it's a meteorite, can I send it for testing?"
+Certainly not an FAQ, but an interesting one: "I have a rock that tested positive for platinum, Iron, and plutonium.
+I'm certain that it's a meteorite.
+Can I send it for testing?"

 #20.
-"I see many references to the Meteoritical Society.
+"With meteorites, I see many references to the Meteoritical Society.
 What do they do?"

 email Lab@meteorlab.com